-FIGO Reaffirms Commitment: International Day For The Elimination Of Violence Against Women (25 November 2009)
+On 25 November 2009, FIGO reaffirms its commitment to the International Day For The Elimination Of Violence Against Women.

 On 17 December 1999, the General Assembly of the United Nations designated this day each year on which to invite governments, international organisations and NGOs to organise activities designed to raise public awareness of gender-based violence.